 VTI is a Large Blend ETF

-Therefore, VTI has more holdings compared to VTV because VTV focuses on the value companies that are in VTI.
+Therefore, VTI has more holdings than VTV because VTV focuses on the value companies in VTI.

 By investing in an ETF with more holdings, you are helping diversify your portfolio and minimize risk.